• Tokyo & Osaka, Japan

 Service: 8/10 Atmosphere: 8/10 Bar Program: 8.5/10

-One of the hardest reservations in Austin, this speakeasy requires you request a reservation to their ‘semi members-only’ spot via tie app (which is easier to do than it sounds).
-Their cocktail menu changes often and the drinks are truly great.
+One of the hardest reservations in Austin, this speakeasy requires you request a reservation to their ‘semi members-only’ spot via their ‘Here Nor There’ app (which is easier to do than it sounds).
+Their cocktail menu changes often and the drinks are great.
 We recommend you visit before dinner, when you can get more attention from the busy bartenders.
 To find: Go to the exact address provided on the app, look for a black and white designed wall and enter the nightly code into the keypad).

 Garage